On this page

 1. Create an account

+Universal Credit is applied for online.
 You need an email address to apply and make an online account.
-If you are in a couple, each of you need to set up an account and then connect your accounts using a linking code.
+If you are in a couple, each of you needs to set up an account and then connect your accounts using a linking code.

 2. Collect your information